retentionscience/recharge-mapper/README.md

 And run the script manually in terminal.

 ### Set Daily Subscription Feed
+Note: This script will retrieve updated subscriptions in the past 48 hours.
+This ensures there are no data gap between daily uploads.
+Retention Science has de-duplicating logic internally so this will not result in duplicate entries.

 Prior to setting up the daily cron job.
 You will need to set RUN_HISTORICAL = False.

 If you wished to have a script named /your-path/recharge_mapper.py run every day at 3am, your crontab entry would look like as follows.